Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Adapters version 1.9.
+* Compatible with Lightstreamer SDK for .NET Adapters version 1.10.
+* For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.9, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/releases/tag/for_version_1.9).
 * For source code of this example compatible with Lightstreamer SDK for .NET Adapters version 1.7, please refer to [this tree branch](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/tree/b74faae97a192f939ef4fcf1ea83f3feedea08be).